AstarNetwork/astar-docs/docs/learn/glossary.md

  A device connected to a blockchain network that stores a copy of the blockchain ledger and participates in validating transactions and maintaining the network's security and integrity.

  ### Optimiums
  A concept related to layer 2 scaling.
-Optimiums combine an off-chain execution environment based on Optimistic rollups with a Data Availability layer, effectively moving three of the four key blockchain functions off-chain, freeing up the need for expensive resources on layer 1, leaving it to perform final settlement, only.
+Optimiums combine an offchain execution environment based on Optimistic rollups with a Data Availability layer, effectively moving three of the four key blockchain functions offchain, freeing up the need for expensive resources on layer 1, leaving it to perform final settlement, only.

  ### Pallet
  A Substrate runtime module.